Gross domestic product

 Financial results of non-financial enterprises

-Financial results of the surveyed enterprises were significantly lower than those achieved in 2023.
-Economic and financial indicators deteriorated.
+Financial results of the surveyed enterprises were higher than those obtained in the first quarter of 2024.
+Economic and financial relations improved.
 Revenues from export sales decreased.
-The basic economic and financial relations of exporters worsened and were less favourable than those for enterprises in total.
+The basic indicators among exporters were more favourable than a year before, but slightly worse than those for enterprises in total.

 NET FINANCIAL RESULT